The Thing That Wouldn't Die: Part 1

 In the previous episode, Mary sees how Dick defeats Liam, and becomes distrusting of Dick.
 After being convinced by Nina and Judith, Mary breaks off her relationship with Dick.
 In response, Dick reveals his true identity to her.
-At first she doesn't believe him but is eventually convinced after Dick tells her to reflect on his unorthodox behavior over the years.
+At first she doesn't believe him, but is ultimately convinced after Dick tells her to reflect on his unorthodox behavior over the years.

 At the scene of a robbery, Sally discovers Don hiding in a freezer.
 In an attempt to give him more courage, Sally inadvertently pushes him to quit the force and start a muffin shop.

 Harry meets a woman named Sam working at the store that was robbed, and makes a date with her later that evening.
 Harry later sees Sam working at fancy restaurant, but she instructs him to call her Samantha due to the setting.
 This confuses Harry, leading him to believe he's dating twins.
 When she arrives at the apartment later, he scrambles around trying to keep the two women apart before it all blows up in his face.

 Liam complains about Dick's transgression to the Big Giant Head, who orders Dick and the family back to their home planet for taking unauthorized hostile action against a fellow alien.